dotnet/csharplang/proposals/lambda-method-group-defaults.md

 M2 m = (x = 3.0) => ...; //Error: cannot convert implicitly from long to double
 ```
 This inference leads to some tricky conversion issues which would require more discussion.

+There are also parsing performance considerations here.
+For instance, today the term
+`(x = ` could never be the start of a lambda expression.
+If this syntax was allowed for lambda defaults, then the parser
+would need a larger lookahead (scanning all the way until a `=>` token) in order to determine whether a term is a lambda or not.